Best Compact SUV Deals — June 2026

 Current APR, lease, and cash incentive programs on the Toyota RAV4 Hybrid, Honda CR-V Hybrid, Kia Sorento, and Mazda CX-5 for June 2026.
 Programs expire June 30.

-Compact SUV incentives are modest in June 2026.
-Toyota RAV4 continues to run at low days-supply with minimal dealer cash; Honda CR-V Hybrid has the most competitive APR program in the segment this month.
-Kia and Mazda are offering targeted cash deals on specific trims.
+I'll level with you: compact SUV incentives are modest in June 2026.
+The RAV4 continues to run at low days-supply with minimal dealer cash; the Honda CR-V Hybrid has the most competitive APR in the segment this month; and Kia and Mazda are offering targeted cash on specific trims.
 All lease examples assume 36-month/10,000-mile terms; APR examples use 60-month financing.

 Toyota RAV4 and RAV4 Hybrid

-Toyota has no meaningful cash incentive programs on the RAV4 in June, though the standard APR rate is competitive for qualified buyers.
+Toyota has no meaningful cash on the RAV4 in June, though the standard APR is competitive for qualified buyers.

 | Model | Trim | Program | Terms |